tellor-io/TellorDocumentation/docs/index.md

 ## Implementation <a name="Implementation"> </a>

 The Tellor Oracle deploys two contracts, TellorMaster.sol and Tellor.sol.
 TellorMaster is the storage contract and allows for delegate calls from Tellor.sol.
-The Tellor oracle holds and distributes the token supply, informs miners which values to submit, has a built-in proof-of-stake methodology for challenges, and holds the historically mined values that contracts can read from.
+The Tellor oracle holds and distributes the token supply, informs miners which values to submit, has a built-in staking methodology for challenges, and holds the historically mined values that contracts can read from.

 Tellor provides the miners and users the API or data description, along with necessary fields for the data it is collecting and allows miners to submit the proof of work and off-chain data, sorts the values, allows the users to retrieve the values and to bid on which data series is mined next.
 Tellor allows for new values to be mined every 10 minutes and which data series is mined is determined by which series has the greatest tip going to the miners.